Bernhard Langer: Early life

+Professional career

-Langer was born on 27 August 1957 in the village of Anhausen, which today is a part of Diedorf municipality, near Augsburg, Bavaria, Germany.
-He turned professional in 1972 and has won many events in Europe and the United States, including The Masters in 1985 and 1993.
-He was the inaugural World Number 1 when the Official World Golf Rankings were introduced in 1986.
-He was elected to the World Golf Hall of Fame in 2001 (but deferred his induction until 2002).
+In 1972, Langer turned professional.
+He has won many events in Europe and the United States, including The Masters in 1985 and 1993.
+He was the inaugural #1 when the Official World Golf Rankings were introduced in 1986.
 He ranks second in career wins on the European Tour (42) and has also played regularly on the U.S.-based PGA Tour, especially in the late 1980s and since 2000.
 He finished in a tie for fifth at The Open Championship the month before he turned 48, and regained a ranking in the top 100 three months before he turned 50.
 Along with Gary Player, David Graham, Hale Irwin and Justin Rose, Langer is one of only five players to have won official tournaments on all six continents on which golf is played.
 He played on ten Ryder Cup teams (1981, 1983, 1985, 1987, 1989, 1991, 1993, 1995, 1997, 2002), winning five times, and was the non-playing captain of the victorious European team in 2004.

 Langer has battled the yips, having a strong tendency to flinch or twitch during putting.
 He has changed his putter grip numerous times in an attempt to cure the problem.
 In the 1991 Ryder Cup, Langer missed a five-foot putt that would have tied the Ryder Cup and allowed the European team to retain the trophy.